K4inan/K4inan/README.md

 - 👋 Hi, I’m Kainan and i'm Brazilian
-- 👀 I’m interested in becoming a Front-End Developer
+- 👀 I’m interested in becoming a Data Analytics
-- 🌱 I am currently learning HTML & CSS
+- 🌱 I am currently learning Excel, PowerBI and SQL
-- 📫 Reach me in...
+- 📫 Reach me in LindedIn: www.linkedin.com/in/bruno-c-574036154

 <!---
 K4inan/K4inan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.